Street food of Indonesia: Selling methods

 There are two methods of street food selling in Indonesia: mobile (traveling) as a food cart and stationed, such as in a food booth.
-Food hawkers on pushcarts or bicycles might be travelling on streets, approaching potential buyers through frequenting residential areas whilst announcing their presence; or stationing themselves on a packed and busy street side, setting simple seating warung (humble shop) under a small tarp tent and waiting for customers.
+Food hawkers on pushcarts or bicycles might be travelling on streets, approaching potential buyers through frequenting residential areas whilst announcing their presence, or stationing themselves on the sides of packed and busy streets, setting up a warung (humble shop) under a small tarp tent and waiting for customers.
 Vendors often line busy roads during rush hour to offer their wares to hungry passersby in need of a snack, such as bakpau vendors lining Jakarta's gridlock traffic.

 In Indonesia, there are many shapes and method of food peddlers, including pikulan which is the seller carrying things using a rod; gerobak, a wheeled food pushcart; and sepeda using a bicycle or a tricycle; a hybrid between a cart and a bicycle.

 In Indonesia, traditionally there are several types and methods on selling street food, they are: